High-Impact Community Engagement Practices Grant

 - Community-driven research where the community partner plays a reciprocal role in co-creating the research initiative and where the outcomes and outputs have a clear public purpose

-- Faculty of any rank or discipline looking to implement quality community-engaged pedagogies into their courses through reciprocal collaboration with community organizations or community members, or is looking to examine an emerging topic of interest as identified through collaboration with the community.
+FACULTY of any rank or discipline looking to implement quality community-engaged pedagogies or to examine an emerging research topic identified in collaboration with the community.

-- Campus Professional Staff (e.g., community engagement professionals, student affairs professionals, and institutional research professionals) and Senior Administrators looking to implement community engagement projects that benefit the community and its members, or is looking to examine how these practices are affecting the institution (e.g., campus and/or partner organization) and its stakeholders.
+PROFESSIONAL STAFF and SENIOR ADMINISTRATORS looking to implement community engagement projects that benefit the community and its members or examine how these practices affect the institution (e.g., campus and/or partner organization) and its stakeholders.

-- Graduate Students of any discipline working across the curricular or co-curricular landscape to incorporate community engagement practices into their growth and development.
-This could include funding for courses they are teaching (or co-teaching) or to support their original research either in collaboration with community, or about community engagement practices.
+GRADUATE STUDENTS of any discipline working across the curricular or co-curricular landscape to incorporate community engagement practices into their growth and development.
+This could include funding for courses they are teaching (or co-teaching) or supporting their original research either in collaboration with community or about community engagement practices.

 Application Deadlines & Project Timelines

 Applicants are responsible for proper routing and approval by their institution prior to submission.
-Detailed instructions on the submission process can be found in the Request for Proposal and on the main Indiana Campus Compact Funding Opportunities page.
+Detailed instructions on the submission process can be found in the request for proposal and on the main Indiana Campus Compact Engagement Portal page.